eclipse-xfsc/facis-poc-federation-aviation/README.md

 password: xfsc-orce
 ```

-Once the ORCE container is running, you can proceed with Step 1 to import the flows.full.json (Reference FAP flow) and apply your configurations.
+Once the ORCE container is running, you can proceed with Step 1 to import the flows.full.json and apply your configurations.

 ---